 Others need to stay in the fridge, probably best saved for right after a breastfeeding session and you’ve tucked your little babe back in bed.

-But before we get to the best midnight snacks for breastfeeding moms, let’s answer some common questions first…
+But before we get to the best midnight snacks for breastfeeding moms (healthy ones), let’s answer some common questions first…

 Should I Even Be Eating at Night While I’m Breastfeeding?